 Settled status system updates

-In the summer of 2019, the Home Office was planning other updates of the settled status system.
+In the summer of 2019, the Home Office planned other updates of the settled status system.

 The ‘Update my Details’ service now allows users to change their photos.